DarkPhoenix6853/RelicBot/README.md

 * Make library functions for logging, refactor out all those

 ## Roadmap - Future
-### Improvements to notice board
-* Add some way for people to post extra information for every squad
-    * e.g. ++create -i Need someone else to host... (message as usual)
-    * Would add some kind of info text to each squad, instead of splitting it off from them
-    * Alternatively, any line beginning with -i becomes the info message for every squad below that (until another is reached)
-* Possible improvements to 1/4 parsing - see function in Create
 ### Project Escape
 * Make sure people entering Discord formatting characters don't affect message formatting
     * In usernames e.g. \_person\_